Skip to content

 Seller behavior can distort value before the sale

-Recent performance is not always neutral.
+Recent performance is not always a reflection of the long-term reality.

 Sometimes a seller postpones repairs, delays equipment replacement, reduces team investment, neglects hygiene development, or keeps too much operational knowledge in their own head.
 Sometimes they mentally check out.
 Other times, they push production before listing, trying to maximize numbers near the finish line.

-A seller can make a practice look stronger than it really is.
+A seller can temporarily make a practice look stronger than it really is.
 They can also make it look weaker than it would be under more engaged ownership.
 Either way, the buyer’s job is to understand what is temporary and what is durable.

 dental practice appointment software picture with gloved hand holding dental tools next to it